darktable-org/dtorg/content/pages/about/faq.md

         Please be patient, currently you can not print.
 The Print module in darktable is using [CUPS](https://en.wikipedia.org/wiki/CUPS) on all operating systems, but that is not available on Windows.
 This means there was no easy way to port that functionality, and it will require further efforts to find a proper solution for printing in the Windows version as well.
 Until that time you can use your favorite image printing software separately to print the exported images.

-    * **I have started darktable and it's user interface is Finnish/Italian/Urdu/etc. How can I change the language of the user interface to English?**
+    * **I have started darktable and its user interface is Finnish/Italian/Urdu/etc. How can I change the language of the user interface to English?**

         By default darktable uses you operating system's language and if a localization is available in that language it will start using that localization for the user interface.
 You can override that and switch to an English user interface in multiple ways: